Ispahani Public School & College

-Ispahani Public School & College, Chittagong commonly referred to as IPSC is a private educational institution on Zakir Hossain Road in Chittagong, Bangladesh.
+Ispahani Public School & College, Chattogram commonly referred to as IPSC is a private educational institution on Zakir Hossain Road in Chittagong, Bangladesh.
 This college is one of the top most reputed colleges of Chittagong.
 The institution offers primary, secondary and higher secondary education facilities under the Chittagong Education Board.
-Founded by Mirza Ahmad Ispahani in 1979 the institution is widely known for its excellent results in S.S.C. and H.S.C. exams and its discipline.Muntasirul Islam was the founding principal and rector of the Ispahani Public School (1979-1985).
+Founded by Mirza Ahmad Ispahani in 1979 and currently leading by Mirza Salman Ispahani.
+This institution is widely known for its excellent results in J.S.C, S.S.C and H.S.C exams and its discipline.
+Muntasirul Islam was the founding principal and rector of the Ispahani Public School (1979-1985).